Santiago8888/Medium/Software-Pathology.md

 1. How productivity compares across different weeks (uniform, with spikes, declining, etc.)
 2. Are there certain sections of the code that hoard resources?

-You can start to see how many variations of these analysis could be performed to learn particular
+You can start to see how many variations of these analysis could be performed to learn particular characteristics of the code.
+But now we get to the interesting part of consulting where creativity, experience and design matters.

 #### 4.4 Classify the encountered pathologies.

+Imagine the scenario of planning a new feature, or a system that is not performing as expected.
+Maybe the organization is contemplating a migration or they are evaluating a new member.
+Each of these scenarios present different options and there is not a solution that fits all.
+Before suggesting a treatment, a doctor first diagnosis the disease based on an array of well understood classes each one having distinctive symptoms, causes and affecting different patients.

+The consultant in this scenario would need to classify the problem (or circumstnance) based on a predefined well known list of problems.
+However, as opposed to doctors we do not have that list so the best we could do is ennounce a diagnostic that could liik like:

+*
+*
+*

 #### 4.5 Recommend a treatment.